 There were two mass shootings in Vinnitsa, on the 16th September, and the other on 22nd September.
 A subsequent massacre of Jews appears to have been of Jews brought in from outside the district.
 This is the evidence for the date of this photograph.
-There was one eye witness to the procedure involved.
+There was one eye-witness to the procedure involved.
 Wehrmacht officer Lieutenant Erwin Bingel had been ordered to assist the Commandant of Uman district with men to guard the railway lines and around the airport.
-He was aware that ditches had been dug on the perimeter of the airfield and a number of specialist SS men had arrived by transport plane.
-The Jews of the area had been ordered to gather for a ‘census’.
+He was aware that ditches had been dug on the perimeter of the airfield and a number of specialist SS men had arrived by plane.
+All the Jews of the area had been ordered to gather for a “census”.

 On the 22 September 1941 Lieutenant Bingel and his men witnessed a second massacre in Vinnitsa.
 This was followed by a third, also in Vinnitsa, carried out by Ukrainian militia who had been trained by the SS, and were commanded by a small group of SS officers and NCO’s.
 In the first two massacres, Bingel calculated first twenty-four thousand and then twenty-eight thousand Jews were killed.
 In the third, Ukrainian militia killings, six thousand were murdered.